hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 - _ver_: The version of the TPM specification to which the signature conforms.
 - _alg_: A COSEAlgorithmIdentifier containing the identifier of the algorithm used to generate the attestation signature.
 - _x5c_: A certificate for the PAK, followed by its certificate chain.
-The contents of the array SHOULD follow the same requirements as the _x5chain_ header parameter defined in section 2 of {{I-D.ietf-cose-x509}}, with the sole difference that a CBOR array is also used when only _pakCert_ is present.
+The contents of the array SHOULD follow the same requirements as the _x5chain_ header parameter defined in Section 2 of {{I-D.ietf-cose-x509}}, with the sole difference that a CBOR array is also used when only _pakCert_ is present.
   - _pakCert_: The PAK certificate used for the attestation.
-- _sig_: The attestation signature, in the form of a TPMT_SIGNATURE structure as specified in Part 2, section 11.3.4 of {{TPM2.0}}.
+- _sig_: The attestation signature, in the form of a TPMT_SIGNATURE structure as specified in Part 2, Section 11.3.4 of {{TPM2.0}}.
-- _attestInfo_: The TPMS_ATTEST structure over which the above signature was computed, as specified in Part 2, section 10.12.8 of {{TPM2.0}}.
+- _attestInfo_: The TPMS_ATTEST structure over which the above signature was computed, as specified in Part 2, Section 10.12.8 of {{TPM2.0}}.

 ### Signing Procedure

-Generate a signature using the operation specified in Part 3, section 18.4 of {{TPM2.0}}, using the PAK as the signing key, the out-of-band agreed-upon PCR selection.
+Generate a signature using the operation specified in Part 3, Section 18.4 of {{TPM2.0}}, using the PAK as the signing key, the out-of-band agreed-upon PCR selection.
 Freshness of the attestation is given by the nonce provided by the relying party.
 The nonce is included as qualified data to the TPM2_Quote operation, concatenated with an identifier of the platform being attested, as shown below:

   _extraData_ = _platformUuid_ || _relyingPartyNonce_